 Quick check-in: How are you holding up?
-I hope that your finding ways to care for youself and that at least math lessons are a few minutes every day where you have some assistance.
+I hope that your finding ways to care for yourself and that at least math lessons are a few minutes every day where you have some assistance.
 Teaching is difficult work, and I truly help that this bit of outsourcing leaves your reserves full for the other stuff I know you have on your plate!

 Want to hear a funny story?
 Great, me too.
 Actually, this one is a funny story about me, and how I experienced on a very personal level what some of your kids are going through!